Rancho Cordova Pedestrian Accident Lawyer

 - Driving under the influence of drugs or alcohol

-Pursuant to California law, a pedestrian has the right-of-way in both designated crosswalks and other unmarked walking areas in an intersection, so cars need to yield under these circumstances.
+Under California law, a pedestrian has the right-of-way in designated crosswalks and other unmarked walking areas in an intersection.
+Hence, cars need to yield under these circumstances.
 See California Vehicle Code 21950(a).
-This means most or all of the fault usually will lie with the driver of the vehicle that hits the pedestrian in an intersection.Types of Injuries in a Pedestrian Accident
+This means most or all of the fault usually will lie with the vehicle's driver that hits the pedestrian in an intersection.Types of Injuries in a Pedestrian Accident

 A person who has been injured by a vehicle while on foot often suffers from severe injuries, which may include the following: